carolineorsi/TripWise/README.md

   - Make list of saved trip pop up in main screen
   - When clicking on saved trip, rebuild route
   - When saving trip, ask if want to overwrite existing trip or save as new trip
-  - Use user's phone number to send to phone if logged in, otherwise prompt user for phone.
+  - ~~Use user's phone number to send to phone if logged in, otherwise prompt user for phone.~~
-  - Keep user logged in when page reloads.
+  - ~~Keep user logged in when page reloads.~~
   - Front end: remove item from directions.
+  - Validate phone number to ensure it is right format to send message.

 ####Additional Features to Add:
 - ~~Autocomplete of input fields~~